jmhuer/jmhuer.github.io/mini_book/docs/independent/sidl.md

 ## How do we solve this problem?
 ---

-In order to reconstruct pitch vectors with the extra criteria of maintaining theoriginal chord/harmonic functionality, we propose a combined loss of MSE onpitch vector reconstruction and Cross Entropy on symbolic chord targets.
-Thereconstruction should be such that we do not lose the ability to map the originalchords but the information bottleneck serves to generalize pitch functionality
+In order to reconstruct pitch vectors with the extra criteria of maintaining the original chord/harmonic functionality, we propose a combined loss of MSE on pitch vector reconstruction and Cross Entropy on symbolic chord targets.
+The reconstruction should be such that we do not lose the ability to map the original chords but the information bottleneck serves to generalize pitch functionality

 ## Results